gophercoders/website/content/installing-go.md

 The virtual machine is completely isolated from the computer that it runs on.
 It is also isolated from the operating system used by the machine it runs on.
 This means changes made inside the virtual machine stay inside the virtual machine.
-Any changes made inside the virtual machine won't effect the rest of the computer, making it safe way to install the programming environment on a shared family computer.
+Any changes made inside the virtual machine won't affect the rest of the computer, making it safe way to install the programming environment on a shared family computer.